 Which Career Should I Choose?

-If you're here to explore the choice between psychology or counselling as a career choice, we have a quiz to help you decide.
+If you're here to explore the potential of psychology vs counselling as a career choice, Lerna Courses has created a quiz to help you decide.

 Quiz: Should I become a counsellor or psychologist?